M&T Bank Q4 2024 Earnings Call Transcript

 Chief Financial Officer at M&T Bank

-Yeah.
-So for the fourth quarter, what really drove it was, if you remember, the yield curve really dropped in August, September timeframe and we were able to get a lot of placements with a lot of our customers through our RCC business.
-So the highest percentage of reduction in our criticized balances was basically full pay-offs.
-And the next largest high in it was upgrades.
-So we still have a lot of businesses still curing and getting better, we talked about it in the prepared remarks.
-Some of the COVID industries that were impacted now have much stronger P&Ls and that's impacting.
-And then finally, we did have some partial paydowns and some charge-offs.
-But the biggest driver was the yield curve.
+Yes.
+So for the Q4, what really drove it was, if you remember, the yield curve really dropped in August, September timeframe and we were able to get a lot of placements with a lot of our customers through our RCC business.
+So the highest percentage of reduction in our criticized balances was basically full payoffs.
+The next largest high was upgrades.
+So we still have a lot of businesses still curing and getting better.

 So we still expect to have improvement in our criticized commercial loans.
 But from what we see today based upon the projections of the Fed and based upon where the yield curve is today, we'll have a much more modest reduction than what we had in 2024.
 But the good news is we got basically out of a lot of credits that were higher risk and our criticized balances that we have left on the books right now are a better quality criticized book.
 So we feel really good at where we are.